Our products

 March 7, 2026Lalo González Rodríguez⏱ 8 min de lectura

-Summary: Pairing wine with canned fish doesn't follow the exact same rules as pairing with fresh fish.
-Canned goods have additional nuances that completely change the equation: olive oil, salt curing, pickling, smoking.
-Each preservation process transforms the original flavo...
+Summary: Pairing wine with canned fish doesn't follow exactly the same rules as pairing with fresh fish.
+Canned goods have additional nuances that completely change the equation: olive oil, salt, pickling brine, smoking.
+Each preservation process transforms the original flavor...

-Pairing wine with canned fish doesn't follow the exact same rules as pairing with fresh fish.
-Canned goods have additional nuances that completely change the equation: olive oil, salt curing, pickling, smoking.
-Each preservation process transforms the original flavor of the fish and requires a different approach when choosing a drink.
+Pairing wine with canned fish doesn't follow exactly the same rules as pairing with fresh fish.
+Canned goods have additional nuances that completely change the equation: olive oil, salt, pickling brine, smoking.
+Each preservation process transforms the original flavor of the fish and demands a different approach when choosing a drink.

-At Mercat del Ninot in Barcelona, we have been helping our customers for over 30 years to combine the best seafood products with the right drinks.
-And the truth is, canned goods offer much broader pairing possibilities than most people think: from dry whites to light reds, passing through cavas, vermouths, and even craft beers.
+At Mercat del Ninot in Barcelona, we have been helping our customers combine the best seafood products with the right drinks for over 30 years.
+And the truth is, canned goods offer much broader pairing possibilities than most people think: from dry whites to light reds, cavas, vermouths, and even craft beers.

-In this practical guide, we give you proven combinations that work, general rules to avoid mistakes, and exceptions worth knowing.
+In this practical guide, we give you proven combinations that work, general rules for not making mistakes, and exceptions worth knowing about.

 Before diving into specific combinations, there are principles that apply to any canned good:

-Reds with high tannins (Cabernet Sauvignon, young Monastrell) can produce a metallic aftertaste when combined with salt-cured or oil-packed fish.
-If you want a red, choose one with soft tannins and low extraction.
+Reds with high tannins (Cabernet Sauvignon, young Monastrell) can produce a metallic aftertaste when combined with salted or oiled fish.
+If you want a red, choose those with soft tannins and low extraction.

-Mild canned goods (tuna, cockles) call for mild wines.
+Mild canned goods (white tuna, cockles) call for mild wines.
 Intense canned goods (anchovies, pickled sardines) can handle wines with more character.
-If the wine overpowers the product or vice versa, the pairing fails.5.
-Territory Rules
+If the wine overwhelms the product or vice versa, the pairing fails.

-Products from a region often pair naturally with wines from the same area.
+Products from a region usually combine naturally with wines from the same area.
 Galician sardines with Albariño, Cantabrian anchovies with txakoli, mussels with Godello.
-This is no coincidence: regional cuisines have evolved together for centuries.
+It's no coincidence: regional cuisines have evolved together for centuries.

 • Cava brut nature: Our favorite combination.
 The acidity and bubbles balance the salt and fat.
 A vintage cava with long aging has the complexity to match premium anchovies.
-It's the pairing we recommend first to all our customers.
+This is the pairing we recommend first and foremost to all our customers.

 • Champagne blanc de blancs: If you want to go up a notch.
-The minerality of Chardonnay from Champagne with anchovies is another-level experience.
+The minerality of Champagne Chardonnay with anchovies is a next-level experience.

 • Txakoli: Slightly sparkling, acidic, with an Atlantic character.
-Cantabrian anchovies with txakoli is the traditional pairing in the Basque Country.
+Cantabrian anchovy with txakoli is the traditional pairing in the Basque Country.

-• Red vermouth: In Barcelona, the anchovy aperitif with vermouth is an institution.
-The sweetness and herbs of the vermouth balance the anchovy's salinity.
+• Red vermouth: In Barcelona, the anchovy appetizer with vermouth is an institution.
+The sweetness and herbs of the vermouth balance the anchovy's saltiness.
 With ice and an olive.

 • Pilsner beer: For those who prefer beer.
 Light, bubbly, without excessive bitterness.